ScribbleTons/initial-coin-offering/README.md

-# Nextjs Dapp Starter Kit
+# Initial Coin Offering
-This is a starter kit for nextjs dapp development.
+This is an initial coin offering built with nextjs.
 Using hardhat to deploy to ethereum network.